-In the Audio MIDI Setup app on your Mac, in the sidebar of the Audio Devices window, select a device.
+In the Audio MIDI Setup app on your Mac, in the list on the left side of the Audio Devices window, select a device.

-Note: For iOS and iPadOS devices, first click Enable, then select the device.
+Note: For iOS devices, first click Enable, then select the device.
 You may be asked to unlock your device with a passcode or to trust the device.